DPops99/GestureRecognition/README.md

 # GestureRecognition
-This repository is contains solution for gesture recognition, outputing the number of raised fingers to the screen using OpenCV library.
+This repository contains solution for gesture recognition, outputing the number of raised fingers to the screen using OpenCV library.

 ## How to use
-Create a conda enviroment
+Create a conda environment
 ```
 conda create --name gest_rec python
 ```
-Activate your enviroment
+Activate your environment
 ```
 conda activate gest_rec
 ```
-Install the neccesery dependecies
+Install the necessary dependecies
 ``` python
 pip3 install requirements.txt
 ```